-Due to Governor Walz, MN Executive Order 20-02, Bemidji Area Schools will be temporarily closed to plan for a safe educational environment, from March 18 - 27, 2020.
+Due to Governor Walz, MN Executive Order Bemidji Area Schools buildings will be closed to the public.
 Please see district updates on the following link: www.bemidji.k12.mn.us/updates/

-It's not too late to complete the Educational Benefits Application to apply for free and reduced school meals.
-If you misplaced the form sent out in the mail, you can obtain an application by clicking on the link above, stopping at the district food service office located at 502 Minnesota Avenue, or pick one up at your child's school.
+Educational Benefits Application Watch your mail in August 2020 for the pink Educational Benefits application to apply for free and reduced school meals.
+If you misplace the form sent out in the mail, you can obtain an application by clicking on the link above, stopping at the district food service office located at 502 Minnesota Avenue, or pick one up at your child's school.

 The Bemidji Indian Education Program is designed to meet the identified educational and cultural needs of American Indian Students attending the Bemidji Area Public Schools.
 Annually, a needs assessment is conducted where the educational and cultural needs of American Indian students are outlined, based on that Needs Assessment.
 The ultimate goal of the Indian Education Program is to assist American Indian students to successfully complete high school and to encourage and prepare students to seek post-secondary training and education.
 The Indian Education Program has become an integral part of our public school system.
 The Local Indian Education Committee in cooperation with the Board of Education and school staff governs the Indian Education Program.

 Indian Education Forms Include: Title VI (ED 506) Form (For all American Indian students in I.S.D. #31) This is the current federal form, omit the experiation date at this time, until updated by OIE.